syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 ![Blazor Organization Chart Diagram](../images/blazor-organization-chart.png)

-Organizational chart layout starts parsing from root and iterate through all its child elements.
+Organizational chart layout starts parsing from root and iterates through all its child elements.
 The [GetLayoutInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Layout.html#Syncfusion_Blazor_Diagram_Layout_GetLayoutInfo) event callback method provides necessary information about a node’s children and the way to arrange them(direction, orientation, offsets, etc.).
 The arrangements can be customized by overriding this function as explained.

-**GetLayoutInfo** set chart orientations, chart types, and offset to be left between parent and child nodes.
+**GetLayoutInfo** sets chart orientations, chart types, and offset to be left between parent and child nodes.
 The GetLayoutInfo event callback method is called to configure every subtree of the organizational chart.
 It takes the following arguments.

 1. **IDiagramObject**: Parent node to that options are to be customized.
 2. **TreeInfo**: Object to set the customizable properties.